Welcome to the Eastern Connecticut RC&D Website

 Project Support Policy

-Eastern CT RC&D Council Meeting: the next council meeting is scheduled for Tuesday, December 17th at 12 noon at the Eastern CT Conservation District Office located at the USDA Office in Norwich, CT.
+Eastern CT RC&D Council Meeting: the next council meeting is scheduled for Monday, February 24th at 12 noon at the Eastern CT RC&D Office at Tolland AG Center in Vernon, CT.
+Meetings Information

 Calling all CT Farms!
 We need your help, please follow the link below and take this very important new CT Farm Energy Survey.
 The information is needed to help shape future programs and policy!